 Asst.
-Athletic Trainer 2nd Year Long Beach State '08
+Athletic Trainer 1st Year Long Beach State '08

-Shane Besedick begins his second season working at UCLA as the program's athletic trainer.
+Shane Besedick begins his first season working at UCLA as the program's athletic trainer.

-Besedick arrived at UCLA in Oct.
-2014 from Pepperdine, where he served for three years as an assistant athletic trainer.
-While at Pepperdine, he worked with the men's basketball team, as well as the men's tennis and women's swimming and diving programs.
-He also oversaw Pepperdine's student athletic training program.
+Besedick arrived at UCLA in Sept.
+2014 after having served as an assistant athletic trainer at

+Pepperdine University the previous three years.
+While at Pepperdine, Besedick worked primarily with the Pepperdine men's basketball program.
+He also oversaw the Pepperdine student athletic training program.

-Prior to his time at Pepperdine, Besedick was a graduate intern athletic trainer at the University of California, Berkeley, where he assisted the baseball, women's soccer and men's water polo teams.
-He accompanied the Golden Bears' baseball program to the College World Series in 2011
+Prior to his time at Pepperdine, Besedick was a graduate intern athletic trainer at the University of California, Berkeley, where he provided assisted the baseball, women's soccer and men's water polo teams.
+He accompanied the Golden Bears' baseball program to the College World Series in 2011.